Lake St. Louis, Missouri: History

-The first residents of Lake St. Louis were the Neal family, who moved to an existing home on the property in January, 1968.
-Gene Neal later became a vice president of one of Crow's companies, his wife Hazel managed the Lake St. Louis Country Club.
-Son Mike played the "boy" of various mythical families in the development's television and print advertising, and later was a founding member of the community's water ski club.
+Lake St. Louis's first residents were the Neal family, who moved to an existing home on the property in January 1968.
+Gene Neal later became a vice president of one of Crow's companies, and his wife, Hazel, managed the Lake St. Louis Country Club.
+Their son Mike Neal played a boy in various fictional families in the development's television and print advertising, and was later a founding member of the community's water ski club.

 By 1969, the 85 acre Lake Ste.
 Louise, the 9-hole, 3-par golf course, tennis courts, clubhouse and pool were open.
 Construction on the dam for the 600 acre Lake St. Louis, the larger of the two lakes in the community, began in 1968.
-It was completed in 1972, and Crow filed for Chapter 11 Bankruptcy in 1974 - an action brought on in part by the energy crisis.
-Interstate highway speeds were reduced from 70 to 55 mph.
-Also, the I-70 bridge over the Missouri River was closed partially while the second bridge was added.
+It was completed in 1972, and Crow filed for Chapter 11 Bankruptcy in 1974—an action brought on in part by the energy crisis.
+Interstate highway speeds were reduced from 70 to 55 mph, and the I-70 bridge over the Missouri River was closed partially while a second bridge was added.
 The combination of events suddenly made Lake St. Louis too far away from employment and retail centers.

-With Crow out of the picture, and the looming threat of annexation from O'Fallon on the East and Wentzville on the West, the residents of the Harbor Town area of the community petitioned St. Charles County Circuit Court for incorporation of the Town of Harbor Town.
-The Court granted the petition in June, 1975, and with the approval of the incorporation, the Circuit Court appointed a Board of Trustees: George Heidelbaugh, Charles Bailey, David Spitznagel, Betty Patton and Howard Haddock as Chairman.
-In December 1975, the town boundaries were expanded to include what was known as Phase A, the westernmost portion of the city.
+With Crow out of the picture and a looming threat of annexation from O'Fallon on the east and Wentzville on the west, residents of the community's Harbor Town area petitioned St. Charles County Circuit Court for incorporation of the Town of Harbor Town.
+The Court granted the petition in June 1975, and with the incorporation's approval, the Circuit Court appointed a Board of Trustees: George Heidelbaugh, Charles Bailey, David Spitznagel, Betty Patton, and chairman Howard Haddock.
+In December 1975, the town boundaries expanded to include what was known as Phase A, the westernmost portion of the city.
 In 1976, a special census was conducted that counted 2,445 residents.
 Residents voted in 1977 to change the name to Lake St. Louis and become a 4th Class City under the Revised Statutes of Missouri.
-Howard Haddock was elected as the first mayor of the city.
+Haddock was elected as the first mayor of the city.

 Community association

-The two lakes in the city of Lake St. Louis are private lakes owned by the membership of the Lake St. Louis Community Association (LSLCA).
-The LSLCA was formed to maintain and administer the Lake St. Louis amenities and provide services for the recreation-oriented community.
-The community association is funded by an assessment on all property within the LSLCA membership area.
-Originally all owners of property inside the city were automatically members of the LSLCA; however, as the city grew, the need to prevent lake overcrowding resulted in newer residential developments not having membership in the LSLCA.
-Since the lakes, as well as a country club, marinas, and several park areas, are private property of the community association, they are not available for use by non-members.
-This means that many residents of the city are not permitted to use the lakes, because their property is not covered by LSLCA membership.
+The two lakes in Lake St. Louis are private, owned by the Lake St. Louis Community Association (LSLCA).
+The LSLCA was formed to maintain and administer Lake St. Louis's amenities and provide services for the recreation-oriented community.
+It is funded by an assessment on property in the LSLCA membership area.
+Originally all owners of property in the city were automatically members of the LSLCA, but as the city grew, the need to prevent lake overcrowding resulted in newer residential developments not having membership in the LSLCA.
+Since the lakes, a country club, marinas, and several park areas are the property of the community association, they are not available for use by non-members.
+This means that many residents of the city are not permitted to use the lakes.